 One that all recruiters get hooked on.

-Learn more about tailoring your resume from this beast of a guide: How to Tailor (Target) Your Resume/CV to Match the Job
+Learn more about tailoring your resume from this beast of a guide: Why a Targeted Resume Works Best

 Here’s how to write a general resume for multiple positions: